jschless/jschless.github.io/_drafts/2019-08-11-elevator-etiquitte.md

         self.on_elevator = None # which elevator customer entered
 ```

-# Define Parameters and Run Simulation
+### Parameters and Simulation Setup

-Each iteration of the for loop will symbolize one second in this simulation.
-This is convenient because I avoid having to use actual timing.
+The simulation is simply a for loop.
+Each iteration corresponds to a second.
+This is a convenient way to avoid synchronization and object-object communication.

-## Simulating Arrivals
+### Simulating Arrivals
 I am sampling a poisson distribution to determine arrival time.
 The lambda in this case is the number of seconds it takes for a passenger to call the elevator.
-I then take the cumulitive sum of this sampling, and this gives the seconds over the simulation that a passenger arrives.
+I then take the cumulitive sum of this sample, and this gives the times at which a passenger arrives.

-## Poisson Distribution Assumptions
+__Poisson Distribution Assumptions__

 One important poisson assumption is that lambda is constant.
 Of course, it's not in my hotel.
 But for the purpose of this, I'm going to assume there's one hour that's relatively busy where a person calls an elevator every 20 seconds.